Yaroslav Gladyshev

-Yaroslav Vadimovich Gladyshev (Ярослав Вадимович Гладышев; born 5 May 2003) is a Russian football player.
-He plays for FC Dynamo Moscow.
+Yaroslav Vadimovich Gladyshev (Ярослав Вадимович Гладышев; born 5 May 2003) is a Russian football player who plays as a right winger or centre-forward for Russian Premier League club Dynamo Moscow and the Russia national team.

 Club career

-He made his debut for the main team of FC Dynamo Moscow on 22 September 2021 in a Russian Cup game against PFC Dynamo Stavropol.
+He made his debut for the main team of Dynamo Moscow on 22 September 2021 in a Russian Cup game against Dynamo Stavropol.
 He scored his team's fifth goal in a 6–0 victory.
-He made his Russian Premier League debut for Dynamo on 22 October 2021 against FC Khimki.
+He made his Russian Premier League debut for Dynamo on 22 October 2021 against Khimki.

 On 15 December 2022, Gladyshev extended his contract with Dynamo until 2026.

+Gladyshev was selected Russian Premier League's player of the month for April 2025 after scoring four goals during the month.

+On 17 June 2025, Gladyshev extended his Dynamo contract to 2030.

+International career

+Gladyshev was first called up to the Russia national football team for a training camp in September 2023.

+Gladyshev made his debut for the senior national team on 6 June 2025 in a friendly against Nigeria.
+In his second game four days later, he scored 4 goals in a friendly against Belarus.

 Personal life

 His father Vadim Gladyshev also played football professionally, he appeared in the Russian Premier League for FC Lada-Tolyatti.